USRSE/usrse.github.io/pages/community/mission.md

 permalink: /mission/
 ---

-The US-RSE Association is centered around three main goals.
-We aim to target our activities and actions to serving these three aspects:
+The US-RSE Association is centered around four main goals.
+We aim to target our activities and actions to serving these aspects:

 ## 1. Community